architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 {% raw %}<a id="/our-story/fat-stylesheets"></a>{% endraw %}

 The uncertainty of the poking-around approach leads to another problem – stylesheets growing fat over time.
 “Why is this CSS rule here?
-This view looks good if I change it, but what if I break another view?
+This view looks good if I change it, but what if the change breaks another view?
 I’d better add a new class and use the new one instead.”
 Everyone keeps adding stuff to the CSS, rather than reusing, optimizing or cleaning up existing code.
+There are some [stunning numbers](#/slim-stylesheets/numbers) related to this at the end of the article.

 <p class="text-center"><figure><img class="img-responsive"
   src="/post-images/stacking-foam-blocks.gif"
-  alt="Video of a guy stacking giant foam blocks in a warehouse" style="width: 100%"
+  alt="Video of a guy stacking giant foam blocks in a warehouse" /><figcaption>Source: giphy.com</figcaption></figure></p>
-/><figcaption>Source: giphy.com</figcaption></figure></p>

-About a year after developing the project traditionally (the poking-around approach) in a team of 1 to 2 developers, the built stylesheet weighed around 200 kB (4400 lines of CSS).
-6 months of test-driven development onwards, with a team of 3–5, and we’ve just grown 30 kB (we’re at 6000 lines of CSS now)!
-Don’t get me wrong – we have shipped loads of new features!
-It’s just that now we have a lot more opportunity to extend, reuse, remix and slim down what’s already there.